lsst-dm/dmtn-224/index.rst

 For API services that are not used by browsers, ingress-nginx should not be configured with the ``nginx.ingress.kubernetes.io/auth-signin`` annotation.
 In this case, it will return the 401 challenge to the client instead of redirecting.

-When authenticating a request with a token, Gafaelfawr does not care what type of token is pressented.
+When authenticating a request with a token, Gafaelfawr does not care what type of token is presented.
 It may be a user, notebook, internal, or service token; all of them are handled the same way.

 Service tokens, used for service-to-service API calls unrelated to a specific user request, are managed as Kubernetes secrets via a Kubernetes custom resource.